 How refreshing and necessary.

-Cheryl Robson is a Nasty Women Writer and so much more.
+Cheryl Robson is a Nasty Women Writer who elevates others and for that we are grateful.

 Works Cited